Moment of Truth (Terri Nunn album)

-Moment of Truth is the début and sole solo album from American singer Terri Nunn, who is best known as lead singer of the band Berlin.
+Moment of Truth is the debut and sole solo album from American singer Terri Nunn, who is best known as lead singer of the band Berlin.
 It was released in the US in 1991 and Europe in 1992.
 Moment of Truth was produced by and mixed by Prince's Paisley Park Records producer David Z., except for "Confession Time", which was produced by the British producer Steve Brown.

 Background

 Nunn recorded Moment of Truth following Berlin's split in 1987.
 It was recorded at Paisley Park Studios in Chanhassen, while "Confession Time" was recorded at Ocean Way Recording in Los Angeles.
 The album was released in the United States in 1991, and Europe and Japan in 1992.
 The album was not a commercial success, nor was the single "Let Me Be the One", which was released in January 1992.
 "89 Lines" was also released as a promotional single in the US.
 Following this album, Nunn went on to gain the rights for the usage of Berlin's name after legal wranglings with the founding member of the group, John Crawford.
 Nunn recreated Berlin, with a new line-up of musicians, in 1998.

 In a late 1990s interview with Electrogarden, Nunn explained that she had left Berlin to try new styles of sound and music.
 However, in a 1996 interview with The Telegraph-Herald, she dismissed the album and described it as "transitional".